Kisangani: Floral Islands

-Kisangani is encircled by several significant forest islands, which are more or less on the outskirts and positioned relatively distant from the city center.
+Kisangani is encircled by several significant forest islands, which are more or less on the outskirts and positioned relatively distant from the city centre.
 Notable among these floral islets are Mbie Island, characterized by patches of degraded primary forests and secondary forests dominated by Gilbertiodendron dewevrei and Scorodophloeus zenkeri.
 The Kilometer 25 Rail Forest Reserve, sprawling over 3,370 hectares, has been reforested with diverse tree species, including Terminalia superba, Pericopsis elata, Entandrophragma cylindricum, and Khaya anthotheca.
 The Kilometer 32 Rail Forest Reserve, covering 3,605 hectares, also features reforestation efforts with species such as Khaya spp., Entandrophragma cylindricum, and Terminalia superba, with 95 hectares specifically designated for reforestation.
 The Babagulu Forest Reserve, spanning an area of 2,360 hectares along the Kisangani-Ituri road, primarily consists of Gilbertiodendron dewevrei.

 L'Île Mbiye is located on the Congo River in the eastern part of Kisangani, upstream of the Wagenia Falls, with an altitude of 376 m.
 Adjacent to Kisangani, it is 14 km long and 4 km wide.
 Featuring a dense and relatively well-preserved forest, it is part of the Sustainable Forest Management in Africa Symposium project conducted by Stellenbosch University.
 The island, with an area of 1,400 hectares, comprises three types of forest: dry land forest, periodically flooded forest, and swampy forest.